Homestays

 The Banteay Chhmar CBT Homestay Program

-The homestay owners meet regularly to discuss ideas for improvements that they can make to their homes in order to make them more welcoming and comfortable for visitors.
+The homestay owners meet regularly to discuss ideas for improvements that they can make to their homes in order to make them more welcoming and pleasant for visitors.
 Please understand that you are in rural Cambodia and life is a little more rustic and filled with lots of local color and noises.
-While not ’western-style’ homestays, we think that you will find the homestays comfortable and enjoy the local hospitality.
+While not ‘western-style’ homestays, we think that you will find the rooms, beds and facilities comfortable and enjoy the local hospitality.

-All the homestay owners say that being part of the Community-Based Tourism (CBT) organization has increased their social circle as well as providing much-needed income.
-They enjoy the regular meetings held by members of the CBT committee and are excited by the prospect of speaking better English, learning housekeeping and the increased income opportunities that CBT and Global Heritage Fund (GHF) are creating in Banteay Chhmar.
+All the homestay owners say that being part of the CBT has increased their social circle and provides much-needed income.
+The owners are all excited by the prospect of speaking better English, learning housekeeping and the increased business opportunities that the CBT is helping to create in Banteay Chhmar.

-The CBT tour guides will help you with settling into your homestay.
+The CBT members will help you with settling into your homestay.
+Guests sleep upstairs and the families sleep downstairs.
 Please ask us if you need anything to make your stay more comfortable.

-Homestays are $7/room with $3 saved in the CBT Local Fund.
-Please see our Prices & Tour Packages page for more information.
+Homestays are $7/room with $1 saved in the CBT Local Fund.
+Please see our Prices & Tours page for more information.

 Meet the Homestay Owners